okviz/okviz.github.io/contributing.md

 3. #### Clone the Repo

     Cloning a repository means creating a local copy of a remote repository on your computer.
-You can make any changes on your local copy and then, send those changes back online through a **Commit**.
+You can make any changes on your local copy, and then send those changes back online through a **Commit**.

     To clone the repo, open VSCode, click on the ***Clone Repository*** button in the ***Editors*** sidebar, and insert this repository URL: `https://github.com/okviz/docs.git`